Taped UV Seams

 Triplanar Mapping Comparison

-Triplanar mapping is when you project the textures from the three axis directions and blend between them based on the normal of the material.
+Triplanar mapping is when you project a texture from the three axis directions and blend between them based on the direction the surface is facing (the normal of the surface).

 It’s worth comparing these techniques, because they solve some of the same problems.